axel-springer-kugawana/serverless-alb-plugin/README.md

                 path: '/greetings'
 ```
 Then the Cloudformation stack update will fail saying that a priority is already in use: CloudFormation does not
 handle rule re-ordering.
-I have opened an issue in AWS support where I ask if it is going to be fixed.

-In the meantime, you have to use different priorites each time you add or delete functions.
+You have to use different priorites each time you add or delete functions.